goualard-f/MicroFloatingPoints.jl/docs/src/guided-tour.md

 ```@repl realline
 floatmin(MuFP)
 ```
-## Graphics with `MFPPlot`
+## Graphics with `MicroFloatingPoints.MFPPlot`

 To better assess what we can do with such a small type, let us display all finite representable values on the real line.
-The `MFPPlot` module has just the right method:
+The `Plot` module has just the right method:
 ```@repl realline
-using MFPPlot
+using MicroFloatingPoints.MFPPlot
 real_line(-floatmax(MuFP),floatmax(MuFP));
 savefig("mufp_realline.svg"); nothing # hide
 ```